mobie/platybrowser-project/README.md

 - `update_major.py`: Create new version folder and add new modality.
 All three scripts take the path to a json file as argument, which encodes the data to update or to add.

-For `update_patch.py` the json must contain a dictonary with the two keys `segmentations` and `tables`.
-Each key needs to map to a list that contains valid segmentation names.
+For `update_patch.py` the json must contain a dictonary with the two keys `segmentations` and `tables` where each key maps to a list containing existing segmentation names.
 For names listed in `segmentations`, the segmentation AND corresponding tables (if present) will be updated.
 For `tables`, only the tables will be updated.
-The following example would trigger segmentation and table update for the cell segmentation and a table update for the nucleus segmentation:
+The following example would trigger an update of the segmentation and tables for the cell segmentation and a table update for the nucleus segmentation:
 ```
-{"segmentations": ["sbem-6dpf-1-whole-segmented-cells-labels"],
+{"segmentations": ["sbem-6dpf-1-whole-segmented-cells"],
- "tables": ["sbem-6dpf-1-whole-segmented-nuclei-labels"]}
+ "tables": ["sbem-6dpf-1-whole-segmented-nuclei"]}
 ```

-For `update_minor.py` and `update_major.py`, the json must contain a dictionar, mapping the names of new image data to their source files and viewer settings.
+For `update_minor.py` and `update_major.py`, the json must contain a dictionary mapping the names of new image data to their source files and viewer settings.
 See `example_updates/` for some example json update files.

-In addition `update_registration.py` can be used to update data undergoing registration with a new registration transformation.
+In addition, `update_registration.py` can be used to update data undergoing registration with a new registration transformation.
 It creates a new patch version folder and updates all relevant data.

 We do not add any files to version control automatically.
-So after calling one of the update scripts add the new version folder to git and make a release via `git tag -a X.Y.Z -m "DESCRIPTION"`.
+So after calling one of the update scripts, add the new version folder to git and make a release via `git tag -a X.Y.Z -m "DESCRIPTION"`.

 ## Scripts